CMSDAS/b2g-long-exercise/setup.md

 # press enter with empty to create the key without a password and default name
 cat ~/.ssh/ida_rsa.pub #this is your public key
 ```
-Now copy the public key content and store it on gitHub under "settings -> SSH and GPG keys"
+Now copy the public key content and store it on GitHub under "settings -> SSH and GPG keys"

 ## Setup for TIMBER on lxplus (Should also work on CMSLPC)